JamesMenetrey/synobackup-docker-hibernate/README.md

 The script comes in two flavors for simplicity.
 Head over to the [releases page](https://github.com/JamesMenetrey/synobackup-docker-interrupt/releases) for downloading.

-- Packaged as a folder, which includes all the dependencies and the Python interpreter,
+- Packaged as a single folder, which includes all the dependencies and the Python interpreter,
 - Packaged as a single file, which includes all the dependencies and the Python interpreter.

 ### Single-folder option